-- July 2022 to present: Head of Archival Accessioning, Acquisitions and Collections Control Unit, Beinecke Rare Book and Manuscript Library, Yale University.
+- July 2022 to present: Head of Archival Accessioning, Acquisitions and Collections Control Unit, Special Collections Technical Services, Beinecke Rare Book and Manuscript Library, Yale University.
 Performs and leads archival accessioning duties including: pre-custodial appraisal; relationship development + maintenance with donors, creators, booksellers, and vendors; facilitation of packing and transportation for incoming collection material; verification of new acquisitions; payment and acknowledgement of new purchases, gifts, and transfers; creation + review of accurate archival accession records; creation of preservation assessments for incoming collections; identifying materials in need of conservation treatment; archival description and stabilization; and rehousing of collection material.
 Directly supervises staff members whose work is devoted chiefly to archival accessioning.
 Collaborates to ensure the timely and effective completion of all accessioning-related functions for archival materials.
-With the Head for Print Acquisitions, functions as part of a leadership team leading ongoing strategic planning and policy development within the Acquisitions and Collections Control Unit.
+Functions as part of a leadership team leading ongoing strategic planning and policy development within the Acquisitions and Collections Control Unit.
 Collaborates with other Special Collections Technical Services + Yale University Library colleagues to achieve shared goals.

 - ongoing list of completed finding aids